Sydney Cummings

-Sydney Ann Cummings (born 5 March 1999) is a professional footballer who plays as a defender for USL Super League club DC Power FC.
-Born in the United States, she represents Guyana at international level.
+Sydney Ann Cummings (born 5 March 1999) is a professional footballer who plays as a center back for USL Super League club DC Power FC.
+Born in the United States, she represents Guyana internationally.
+She played college soccer for the Brown Bears and the Georgetown Hoyas, earning All-American honors twice.

 Club career

 Cummings was selected 42nd overall by Racing Louisville FC in the 2022 NWSL Draft, but did not sign with the team.

 San Diego Wave of the National Women's Soccer League signed Cummings as a national team replacement player on July 1, 2022, and again on June 27, 2023.

 In September 2022, Cummings joined A-League Women expansion club Western United as their 4th and final international player.

 In September 2023, Cummings signed for Scottish Women's Premier League side Celtic FC Women.

 In June 2024, Cummings signed with USL Super League club Spokane Zephyr FC for the league's innagural season.

 On June 27, 2025, Cummings signed with fellow USLS club DC Power FC.
+In her first season with DC, she was one of the Super League's five iron women of the season, playing every minute of DC's matches.
+She was also named to the league's All-League Second Team at the end of the season.